Why does WCCLS have more than one e-book and audiobook service?

 WCCLS started with OverDrive (Library2Go), as part of a nearly state-wide consortium called Library2Go.
 We added Cloud Library to have an e-book/audiobook service that is reserved just for WCCLS cardholders.

 Why do you have some titles in one app but not in the other?

 We’ve had the OverDrive service for longer, and some of the titles we have in OverDrive are no longer available for sale by their publishers.
-Also, since we started with Cloud Library in September 2014, it will take some time to grow the number of titles that we offer in Cloud Library.
-However, we are committed to buying more titles in Cloud Library for the time being, to ensure a good selection of downloadable titles, especially as demand continues to grow.
+Also, since we started with Cloud Library in 2014, our collection there is newer, and hasn't had the time to grow as large.
+We do keep the wait time for holds about the same between each service.

 Can I see all the downloadable titles you have in one place?

 Yes!
 Search the WCCLS catalog for a particular title, and if we have it in OverDrive or Cloud Library, you’ll see a record for it.
 You’ll see [downloadable ebook] or [downloadable audiobook] in the title.

 If you see a Cloud Library icon, then you’ll know it’s available in Cloud Library, and can be checked out or placed on hold in the catalog, to read or listen to later, using the Cloud Library app.
 If it’s a downloadable title without a Cloud Library icon, then it’s a title in OverDrive.
 Open the OverDrive app on your device to find the title, place a hold or download it.